pks5/machineblocks/docs/01_system.md

 ### Block

 The logical unit.
 A block represents a single functional or structural element.
+In the editor context, a block can itself consist of multiple sub-blocks.

 ### BlockPart